 Because of the popularity of the video game, ocarinas have become more popular in real life as well.
 There are also many ocarinas available that feature Ocarina of Time branding and symbols.

 Ocarinas come in two basic types, along with some variations.

-The English Pendant ocarina is smaller and easier to learn than the transverse style ocarina.
-This is because it generally has only four to six holes, and there is a lot of sheet music out there for it.
+The English pendant ocarina is smaller and easier to learn than the transverse style ocarina.
+This is because it generally has only 4 to 6 holes, and there is a lot of sheet music out there for it.